When Is the Best Time

 - Lizard Point Lighthouse is usually open from Easter to the end of the summer.
 You can either walk from Kynance Cove to Lizard Point or get here by car.
-Parking fee is requested if not National Trust member.
+A parking fee is requested if not a National Trust member.

 - If you plan to walk the circular trail you can also park the car in Lizard village.
 Facilities are available here.

 The Lizard Peninsula is such a quiet and beautiful part of Cornwall that we decided to stay here for three nights.
-We explored much of this area by feet.
+We explored much of this area on foot.
 There are some hotels and accommodations around.
 Hotels Lizard Peninsula

 We'd chosen the lovely Top House Inn with Pub.
 We spent each evening in the pub enjoying the excellent food and fresh Cornish fish as well while drinking cider.
 They have eight comfy en-suite rooms in the centre of the village.
 Take your full English breakfast and walk the 3 km to Kynance Cove.

 Best Months to Visit